jiabingeng/places-service-docs/configure-places-in-the-sdk/places-extension/using-places-without-active-region-monitoring.md

 {% endtabs %}

-## Putting the Pieces Together
+## Full sample implementation

-The following code samples should help put the picture together.
-They show retrieving the current location of the device, triggering the necessary events, and ensuring that you don't get multiple entries for the same location on a single visit.
+The following code samples show how to retrieve the current location of the device, trigger the necessary events, and ensure that you do not get multiple entries for the same location on one visit:

 {% hint style="important" %}
-Remember that these snippets are meant to be examples.
-Determining how to implement the above functionality is up to the developer, and the decision should be made considering best practices as recommended by the target operating system.
+These snippets are **only** examples.
+Developers must determine how they want to implement the functionality, and the decision should consider the best practices as recommended by the target operating system.
 {% endhint %}

 {% tabs %}